 What we do know is this: women with regular menstrual cycles typically ovulate once a month.
 While hyperovulation can occur from time to time, the technology we have now doesn’t allow us to actually detect released eggs, so there’s not much we can alter with ART at the moment.

 Constant developments in research and technology are teaching us more about reproductive health every day.
 Although we can’t get the answers to all of our questions right now, we’re learning more about fertility and the human body every day.
 While it would be ideal for those TTC if ovulation occurred multiple times a month, it’s not likely.
 Hyperovulation can occur from time to time, but it’s more likely that your body releases one egg, one time per menstrual cycle.
-If you’re interested in tracking ovulation, try out Natalist’s at-home ovulation test.
+If you’re interested in tracking ovulation, try out Natalist’s Ovulation Test Kit.